Eisstadion Davos

-zondacrypto Arena is an indoor arena in Davos, Switzerland.
+Eisstadion Davos, also branded VAT Arena, is an indoor arena in Davos, Switzerland.
 It is primarily used for ice hockey and is the home arena of HC Davos.
 It holds 7,080 people, of which 3,280 are seated.
 Every year the Spengler Cup is played in this arena.

-Major renovation of the arena started at the conclusion of the 2017–18 season to upgrade most of the stands and the concourse.
-The seating capacity was not increased and the total cost was around CHF 27 million.
+Major renovation of the arena started at the conclusion of the 2017–18 season to upgrade most of the stands and the concourse, at a total cost of around CHF 27 million.
+The seating capacity remained unchanged.
 Construction began in 2018 and was completed in 2021.

+Naming

+During the 2025/2026 season, the arena was sponsored by Polish cryptocurrency exchange Zondacrypto.
+Following Zondacrypto's insolvency, for the 2026/2027 season the arena was rebranded as VAT Arena after sponsor VAT Group.

 Speed skating

 The open natural ice rink beside the arena, Eisstadion Davos, was in the past (up until 1997) the venue for many international speed skating events and many speed skating world records have been broken here.
 It still continues to be used for Swiss Championships in speed skating.
 It is an outdoor, natural, ice rink (as opposed to ice rinks that are indoor and/or use artificial ice) and lies 1,560 metres (almost one mile) above sea level.

 For the high velocities achieved in speed skating, high altitudes are favorable due to lower air drag, and since the ice conditions produced were also often very favorable, many World Records were set in Davos, beginning with Peder Østlund who set four records in 1898.
 The arena also had a reputation for variable conditions, the sun or warm winds could play havoc with ice conditions throughout a championship.